 Driver allocation system to ensure high rider time utilization

-Proprietary Geocoding services to improve pickup and drop point accuracy, which helps in decreasing costs in the last-mile delivery operations
+Proprietary Geocoding services to improve pickup and drop point accuracy, which helps in decreasing costs in the all-mile delivery operations

 Achieve time-slot based deliveries